-Monitoring as Part of the Quality Framework
+I Monitoring as Part of the Quality Framework

 Every educational establishment has a responsibility to monitor the effectiveness of the service being provided for its children and young people.
-As a result of the Scotland Schools Act (2000) all schools now have a statutory duty to assure the quality of service provided and to look to continuously for ways of effecting improvement.
+As a result of the Standards in Scotland's Schools Act (2000) all schools now have a statutory duty to assure the quality of service provided and to continuously look for ways to improve.
+In addition, education authorities have a duty to secure improvement in the education being provided.

-Many things must be taken into account when measuring the effectiveness of an educational establishment - things like health and safety, financial management, attendance, staff development, child protection, ethos, partnership with other agencies and, of course, the curriculum and teaching and learning.
+Many things must be taken into account when measuring the effectiveness of an educational establishment, for example, health and safety, financial management, attendance, staff development, child protection, ethos, partnership with other agencies and, of course, the curriculum and teaching and learning.
 The better the common understanding of the purpose and nature of these core activities, the greater is the likelihood that all staff will recognise the importance of their own roles in assuring, maintaining and improving standards.
-While the focus of this paper is on the monitoring of teaching and learning, the process and practice described can be applied as a model for the monitoring of other key areas of school life.
+While the focus of this paper is on the monitoring of learning and teaching, the process and practice described can be applied as a model for the monitoring of other key areas of the life of the establishment.

-In seeking to achieve continuous improvement in educational standards, schools have to engage in a whole range of quality processes.
+In seeking to achieve continuous improvement in educational standards, establishments have to engage in a whole range of quality processes.
 The key ones include:

-- Development planning - The implementation of school improvement strategies - Monitoring and evaluating - Continuing professional development of staff
+- Improvement planning - The implementation of improvement strategies - Monitoring and evaluating, and - Continuing professional development of staff.

-All these processes must have, as the very core of their purpose, improving the quality of teaching and learning so that every child and young person can achieve to the limit of his or her potential.
-In this context, it is obvious that particular importance must attach to monitoring and evaluating the quality of teaching and learning.
+All these processes must have, as the very core of their purpose, improving the quality of learning and teaching so that every child and young person achieves his or her fullest potential.
+In this context, it is obvious that particular importance must be attached to monitoring and evaluating the quality of learning and teaching.

-The monitoring of teaching learning is firmly embedded in the school improvement agenda and is carried out within four main contexts:
+The monitoring of learning and teaching is firmly embedded in the establishment improvement agenda and is carried out within four main contexts:

-- As part of a systematic review of the key areas of school activity as detailed in How Good Is Our School 2, including teaching and learning.
-Where areas for improvement are identified they can be included in a future development plan in order to promote the model of continuous improvement.
-Monitoring thus contributes to establishing priorities in future development plans. - As part of the follow up to the development planning activity in the school or establishment where establishment/departmental targets relate to the promotion of raising attainment or elements of teaching and learning.
-The school, establishment or department will identify some key priorities for development and will create improvement strategies to secure improvement.
-It is appropriate for those improvement strategies relating to teaching and learning to be the subject of on going monitoring to determine how effective these are. - As part of the "maintenance agenda" or the ongoing evaluation of attainment in the school or establishment.
-Each year the school is required to produce a Standards and Quality report which records details of attainment standards and progress made by the school in relation to national and establishment priorities. - In the process of the identification and sharing of good practice within the school and the collegiate approach to staff development.
+- As part of a systematic review of the key areas of activity as detailed in How Good Is Our School 3 or Child at the Centre 2, including learning and teaching.
+Where areas for improvement are identified they can be included in a future improvement plan in order to promote the model of continuous improvement.
+In this way, monitoring contributes to establishing priorities in future improvement plans. - As part of the follow up to the improvement planning activity where establishment/ departmental targets relate to the promotion of raising attainment or elements of learning and teaching.
+The establishment or department will identify some key priorities for improvement and will create strategies to secure improvement.
+It is appropriate for those improvement strategies relating to learning and teaching are the subject of on going monitoring to determine how effective these are. - As part of the "maintenance agenda" or the ongoing evaluation of attainment in the establishment.
+Each year schools are required to produce a Standards and Quality report which provides a statement of how well they are performing, their key strengths and areas for improvement. - In the process of the identification and sharing of good practice within the school and the collegiate approach to staff development.

 The monitoring of the effectiveness of learning is therefore an essential element of the overall management practice within all educational establishments.
-It is aimed very clearly at improving teaching and learning and the sharing of good practice is an important consequence of the process.
+It is aimed very clearly at improving learning and teaching and the sharing of good practice is an important consequence of the process.

 The monitoring process will obviously have a number of strands.
-These will no doubt include:
+These may include: